minecraftforum/rules-archive/rules/servers/rules.markdown

 * No posting in the topics of servers that you are banned from, unless filling out a ban appeal
 * Cracked servers are not allowed to be advertised
 * Only 1 review per member
-* Stealing another server's original post is not allowed, this is considered spam and plagerism
+* Stealing another server's original post is not allowed, this is considered spam and plagiarism
 * Encouraging bumping of any topic is not allowed
 * Discussing of non-server related topics in a server topic is not allowed.
 An excessive amount of off topic posts can lead to a temporary or permanent lock of the server topic
 * Servers may be removed or banned at the staff's discretion